Transmigration program: Papua

-In the provinces of Papua and West Papua, the program has resulted in the Papuan population of Melanesia origin totalling less than the population of non-Melanesian (principally Austronesian) origin in several locations.
+In the provinces of Papua and West Papua, the program has resulted in the Papuan population of Melanesian origin totalling less than the population of non-Melanesian (principally Austronesian) origin in several locations.
 According to Papuan independence activists, the Papuans have lived on the New Guinea island for an estimated 50,000 years, but have been outnumbered in less than 50 years by mostly Javanese Indonesians.
 They criticize the program as part of "an attempt to wipe out the West Papuans in a slow-motion genocide".
 There is open conflict between migrants, the state, and indigenous groups due to differences in culture—particularly in administration, and cultural topics such as nudity, food and sex.
 Religion is also a problem as Papuans are predominantly Christian or hold traditional tribal beliefs while the non-Papuan settlers are mostly Muslim.
 A number of Indonesians have taken Papuan children and sent them to Islamic religious schools.

 The recorded population growth rates in Papua are exceptionally high due to migration.

 Detractors of the program argue that considerable resources have been wasted in settling people who have not been able to move beyond subsistence level, with extensive damage to the environment and deracination of tribal people.
 However, very large scale American and Anglo-Australian strip mining contracts have been developed on the island, as well as other Indonesian islands.

-The transmigration program in Papua was only formally halted by President Joko Widodo in June 2015.
+The transmigration program in Papua was only formally halted by President Joko Widodo in June 2015, and remained like that in subsequent Prabowo Subianto presidency as laws made by previous Joko Widodo administration legally forbids transmigration of non-Papuans into Papua.
+However, remaining 10 transmigration areas previously built are still maintained and revitalized as new economics centers.
+Internalized Local Transmigration Program established by the Ministry of Transmigration, Central Papua Provincial Government, and Highland Papua Province Government to populate these provinces with Papuans from other populated Papuan provinces as those new provinces lacking population but have rich untapped natural resources of gold, coffee, and other agricultural and horticultural commodities.